Our Current State of Busyness:

 So many of us want to live 100 years when we don’t know what to do with a boring Sunday afternoon.

 As parents, we feel like our ultimate goal is to ensure our children are not bored at any cost.
 Believe it or not, boredom is important and it’s OK for our children to be bored.
 Let them find their own stimulation.
 Let’s face it, real life is not naturally stimulating.
-In fact, its nothing but long stretches of boring loneliness with bursts of temporary excitement in groups of 2 people or more.
-The sooner we teach our children that the better.
+In fact, its nothing but long stretches of boring loneliness.
+Along with bursts of temporary excitement in groups of 2 people or more.
+The sooner our children learn this, the better.

 Also, in juxtaposition, our day-to-day, monotonous lives pale in comparison to our online lives which are very unpredictable and exciting with plenty of likes and comments.
-That’s why so many of us are struggling “to find meaning in our boring lives” especially since 2011 with the massive intrusion of social media and its excitement in our lives.
+That’s why so many of us are struggling “to find meaning in our boring lives” especially since 2011.
+And that’s the year, the world saw the massive intrusion of social media and its excitement in our lives.
 Such is our modern life where taking some downtime is mistaken for laziness and lack of motivation.

 What is Creativity: